Join our Behavioral Health LISTSERV to stay connected.

 - To act as the primary source of national advocacy, national policy development, management, and administration of behavioral health initiatives, mental health, alcohol and substance abuse, telebehavioral health, and family violence prevention programs for Indian Health Service federal facilities;

-- Coordinates AI/AN community behavioral health programs including alcohol/substance abuse prevention and treatment, mental health, and social work with program directors, division staff, Area staff, and other agencies and institutions;
+- To coordinate American Indian and Alaska Native (AI/AN) community behavioral health programs including alcohol/substance abuse prevention and treatment, mental health including social work and other licensed professional providers.

-- Measures and evaluates the quality of behavioral health care services; and
+- To monitor, measure, and evaluate the quality of behavioral health programs;

-In 2011, IHS published a strategic plan and a briefing book that lay out goals and objectives for dealing with suicide, alcoholism, substance abuse, and other behavioral health issues in Indian Country, renewing IHS partnerships with Tribes, forming collaborations with other agencies and organizations, reforming IHS along with emerging National Health care laws, and improving access to and quality of care.
+In 2011, IHS published a behavioral health strategic plan and a briefing book detailing goals and objectives for dealing with suicide, alcoholism, substance abuse, and other behavioral health issues in Indian Country, renewing IHS partnerships with Tribes, forming collaborations with other agencies and organizations, reforming IHS along with emerging national health care laws, and improving access to and quality of care.

 IHS's Behavioral Health fact sheet page contains overview information on the program and is also available to download in PDF format.